-Yoga therapy addresses specific health conditions and life challenges through safe, informed, and precise application of the most relevant and effective yoga practices tailored to each individual’s capacities, health concerns, and wellness goals.
-Yoga therapy comprises a wide range of mind/body practices from breathing and relaxation exercises to postural and meditation techniques.
-Yoga therapists prescribe specific regimens of mind/body practices to support healing and to stimulate an optimum state of physical, emotional, and mental health.
+Yoga therapy addresses specific health concerns and life challenges through safe and informed application of the most relevant practices according to each individual’s capacity, health conditions, and wellness goals.
+Yoga therapy comprises a wide range of mind/body practices, from breathing and relaxation exercises to postural and meditation techniques.
+Yoga therapists prescribe specific regimens of mind/body practices to support personal healing, and to stimulate an optimum state of physical, emotional, and mental health and resiliency.

 The long-term goals of Yoga Therapy include:

 - reducing the symptoms of suffering that can be reduced